ricardoci/fullstackPortfolio/README.md

 # description

 ```
--Haveing a great portfolio is needed.
-Here is an opensource template for us to start our job hunting journey!!
-Have fun learning how to implement the download cv feature, and contance me email form.
+-Having an impressive portfolio is crucial when it comes to job hunting.
+Luckily, there is an open-source template available that can help kickstart your journey.
+Enjoy exploring the template and learning how to implement useful features such as the "Download CV" button, and a contact form that allows potential employers to easily get in touch with you.

 ```
 # table of contents